 One of the most common issues that arises when connecting a PC to a television through a cable is the loss of sound.
 This is often caused by using the incorrect cable or input, or not having the proper hardware requirements on your device.
-This walkthrough will show you some of the solutions you can implement to restore the audio content.
+This walkthrough will show you some of the solutions you can implement to restore the audio content and fix audio issues with PC to TV HDMI connection.

 In order to connect your PC to your TV, you'll need one of any number of available cables.
 The type of cable needed is dependent on the type of output needed.
 Composite video cables and s-video cables are used for analog signal outputs, while VGA, DVI, and HDMI cables are used for digital video outputs.
 Make sure that your cables support your TV and PC hardware requirements.